Multiorders has a dedicated tool that allows you to automatically merge inventory items based on a couple of different product specifications.

-After a while, you may get new products that appear in your inventory for both your main store and your child integrations.
+After a while, you may get new products that appear in your inventory for both your main store and your child's integrations.
 This can be checked automatically and manually.

 To manually check if there are any new products to be merged, click on the "Find New Products" button.

-Pressing that will restart the same process that happened initially and the system will then try and find any new products that can be merged.
+Pressing that button will restart the same process that happened initially and the system will try to find any new products that can be merged.

 Please be aware: For the merge to work, the main integration must have the product first, if only the child integrations have matching products, they will not be merged.

 To automatically check for new products, look at the "Find New Products" button mentioned earlier, you will find an empty checkbox near it.
 Hover over it for extra information and press on it.

 Once that feature is enabled, whenever a product is imported into Multiorders, it will be checked and merged into anything if it's possible.

 As mentioned earlier, the main integration must already have the product imported into Multiorders or the merge will fail.